-For several years at Jesuit High School, the Examen has been a capstone to each afternoon, closing every school day with a reflection rooted in Ignatian spirituality, but this past year, the Daily Examen has seen a change.
+For over a decade, the Examen prayer enriches each afternoon at Jesuit High School Sacramento, winding down every school day with a reflection rooted in Ignatian spirituality, but this past year the Daily Examen has seen a small change.

-The addition of the guiding questions is largely the work of Grant Houle ’20, the religious coordinator, and Jonathan Fong ’20, the diocesan pastoral council student representative.
+The addition of the guiding questions is due in large part to Grant Houle ’20, the religious coordinator, and Jonathan Fong ’20, the diocesan pastoral council student representative.

-Their purpose in altering the Examen was to draw students’ attention back to integral principles of being a Marauder, something that Jonathan saw as largely being forgotten.
+Their purpose in altering the Examen was to draw students’ attention back to integral principles of being a Marauder, something that Jonathan saw in danger of being forgotten.

-Using these precepts, Grant and Jonathan formulated their questions which consider how one has moved toward or away from the profile of the Grad at Grad.
+Using these principles, Grant and Jonathan formulated their questions which consider how one has moved toward or away from the profile of the Grad-at-Grad.

 “We used the Grad-at-Grad principles and their respective subtopics to come up with the questions,” Grant said.
 “We used the subtopics as stepping stones to become the ideal Grad at Grad.”

-With the Grad-at-Grad profile once again being brought to light, Jesuit Principal Mr. Michael Wood ’99 is hopeful that students could more effectively use the time allotted for the Examen.
+Principal Mr. Michael Wood ’99 is hopeful that this greater focus will enrich the time allotted for the Examen.

 “It’s my hope that using the Examen in this way and bringing the Grad at Grad to the forefront of that part of our day will make students mindful of the Grad at Grad,” Mr. Wood said.
 “It’s not an expectation, but a hope.”

-Changing the Daily Examen was a seemingly small revision, but a significant one, raising awareness about crucial aspects of what it is to be a Marauder.
+Changing the Daily Examen seems like a small revision, but it’s a significant one, raising the collective awareness about a crucial aspect of being a Marauder.

 Matthew Marsh ’20, Sports Editor